 Overall, we feel this manual cross trainer could be a great option to consider if you're after something low-stress and impact to kick off your workout journey.

 - Read More: Best multi-gyms under 500

 People often have a tonne of questions about ellipticals, but we're here to clear up a few common queries to help you make your purchase.

 Ultimately, this depends on your budget and what you're looking for in a piece of cardio equipment.

 Generally speaking, using an elliptical is a good way of incorporating your whole body into one workout which is ideal for burning calories and for improving mobility.

-If you're looking for a way to build muscle, then even the most intense elliptical workout won't compare to weight training with a top barbell, but, for improving cardio, the cross trainer is up there as one of the best, even compared to some of the best spin and air bikes around.
+If you're looking for a way to build muscle, then even the most intense elliptical workout won't compare to weight training but, for improving cardio, the cross trainer is up there as one of the best.

 Is a cross trainer better than a treadmill?

 We have previously covered whether a treadmill is better than an elliptical and, in the said guide, we state that both can offer an effective cardio-based workout.